SharanSivakumar/02225_Group19/README.md

 # 02225_Group19

-This project implements a fixed-priority preemptive scheduler using Rate Monotonic Scheduling (RMS).
+This project models, simulates and analyzes hierarchical Scheduling on heterogeneous multicore platforms.
+It supports both Earliest Deadline First (EDF) and Fixed Priority Scheduling (FPS) using Rate Monotonic (RM) priorities.
+It also implements analysis using the Bounded Delay Resource (BDR) model, enabling compositional schedulability checks.

 ## Files